rolandbernard/ryoko/docs/api/tasks.md

 ### POST `/task` [requires authentication]

 Create a new task with the given data.
-On successful creation the id of the new tasks id will be returned.
+On successful creation the id of the new tasks will be returned.

 #### Request body